parcel-bundler/website/src/features/module-resolution.md

 This example aliases `react` to `preact` and some local custom module that is not in `node_modules`.

+They can also map to global variables expected to exist at runtime.
+This can be helpful for replacing a dependency with, for example, a version loaded from a CDN.

 {% sample %}
 {% samplefile "package.json" %}